 - you don’t practice enough to get good at them

 - you’re scared of showing that weird talent of yours to the world, which brings me to my next very important point.

 No talent is weird.

 Let’s talk about designers.

 They solve problems and make things beautiful.
-Imagine trying to sell that second part, or to make a living out of it a century or two ago.
+Imagine trying to sell that second part, or to make a living out of it 2 centuries ago.